Baseline Study Report for the “Promoting equal access to education in Malawi” (PEATEMA) Project.

 Whilst empirical evidence is often hard to find, our research with deaf and hearing impaired communities in many countries has shown that, for many young deaf people, their access to these essential and life enhancing services is often restricted.
 This is caused by communication difficulties, stigma and discrimination and a lack of knowledge of the services available and who can access them.
-These fundamental human rights are enshrined under both international law and legislation passed by Uganda and we will work within these parameters.
+These fundamental human rights are enshrined under both international law and legislation passed by Uganda and we worked within these parameters.

-The project will run from 1st September 2014 to 31st August 2017 with a total approved budget of £248,715.97.
+The project ran from 1st September 2014 to 31st August 2017 with a total approved budget of £248,715.97.

-Signhealth Uganda will be receiving £194,030.77 (78.01%) for the implementation of the project activities.
+Signhealth Uganda received £194,030.77 (78.01%) for the implementation of the project activities.